02 Oct How much will this Airbnb Business Cost Me to Start?

 Typically, your landlord or property management company will ask for a cashier check that is equal to 1st-month rent and a variable security deposit.

 For me, I have units in Mountain View, California.
-My rent ranges from $1800 to $2200 dollars a month.
-Then you tag on a variable security deposit that ranges from $500 to $1000 dollars.
-It is not atypical where a landlord will ask for one month worth of rent as a deposit.
+My rent ranges from $1800 to $2800 dollars a month.
+Then you tag on a variable security deposit that ranges from $500 to $2000 dollars.
+It is not atypical where a landlord will ask for one month worth of rent as a security deposit.

 Airbnb Business: Factor #2 – Insurance